davidc6/cs-knowledge/notes/linux.md

     - System resources
     - Processes and their state
     - Examples: scheduler, VFS (virtual files system, an abstraction between user apps and various file systems), device drivers

+## Daemons

+- Daemon is a long-lived process usually created during system startup and runs until shutdown.
+- It's a process that runs in the background.
+Almost all daemons have their names end with a `d`.
+  - The kernel never auto-generates any job/terminal-related signals such as
+    - SIGINT - a signal sent to a process when the user interrupts it (think, Ctrl + C)
+    - SIGTSTP - an interactive stop signal and can be handled by the process (like leaving a file system before exiting)
+    - SIGNUP - a signal that is sent to the process when a controlling it system is disconnected or closed (e.g. ssh session loss)
+- Some of the examples of daemons
+  - cron - a daemon that executes commands at a scheduled time
+  - httpd  - a http server daemon (Apache)
+  - sshd - secure shell daemon (permits logging from remote hosts using a secure communications protocol)

 ## Memory allocation